 - WM Business subscription offering.
-Our WM Business monthly subscription package consists of the following solutions, the availability of which depends on the client's market: - WM Pages.
-Listing page with product menu, which allows clients to disclose their license information, hours of operation, contact information, discount policies, and other information that may be required under applicable state law. - WM Orders.
-Transmission of requests for reservation of products for pick-up by consumers or delivery to consumers, allowing retailers to confirm product availability (and to complete orders and process payments both of which only occur outside the Weedmaps listings marketplace).
-Weedmaps serves as a passive portal, passing a consumer's inquiry to the dispensary.
-After a dispensary receives the order request from the consumer, the dispensary and the consumer can continue to communicate, adjust items in the request, and handle any stock issues, prior to and while the dispensary processes and fulfills the order. - WM Dispatch.
-Logistics and fulfillment software and driver apps, which provide tools that can be used for legally compliant delivery and tracking of product reserved online through WM Orders and real-time routing and tracking of delivery fleet. - WM Retail.
-Retail POS system, which provides inventory management and track-and-trace compliance reporting functionality along with built-in integrations with the listing page product menu and digital product reservation functionality to stream-line workflows.
-Our retail POS system is available in only a limited number of markets today, including Oklahoma, Michigan, and Missouri, though we have plans to continue expanding into additional states.
-We also support API integrations with third-party POS providers to make the Weedmaps listings marketplace more attractive for retailers who have not yet adopted our retail POS solution, including retailers in markets where our POS is not available, to replicate the labor efficiencies of the built-in listing menu and order integrations that come with our retail POS solution. - WM Dashboard.
-Insights dashboard, which provides data and analytics on user engagement and traffic trends to a client's listing page. - WM Store.
-Orders and menu embed, which allows retailers to import their Weedmaps listing menu or product reservation functionality to their own white-labeled WM Store site or separately owned third party sites in a labor-efficient way to manage their online presence, inventory, and compliance workflows both on weedmaps.com and their separately branded sites.
-While WM Store permits consumers to reserve products, confirmation of product availability, final order entry, order fulfillment and processing of payments all take place outside of the Weedmaps listings marketplace. - WM Exchange.
-Access to our wholesale online exchange, which allows retailers to browse brand catalogs and identify brands to obtain inventory from and brands to manage their customer relationships and wholesale operations.
-WM Exchange also facilitates the sharing of license information and certificates of analysis between wholesale buyers and sellers, and offers other compliance features including invoice and transportation manifest generation and recordkeeping.
-Our wholesale exchange is currently available in California, Oklahoma, Michigan, Maryland, Missouri, and Maine, though we have plans to continue expanding into additional states.
+Our WM Business monthly subscription package consists of the following solutions, the availability of which depends on the client's market: - ^b WM Pages.
+Listing page with product menu, which allows clients to disclose their license information, hours of operation, contact information, discount policies, and other information that may be required under applicable state law. - ^o WM Orders.
+Transmission of requests for reservation of products for pick-up by consumers or delivery to consumers, allowing retailers to confirm product availability (and to complete orders and process payments both of which only occur outside the Weedmaps marketplace).
+Weedmaps serves only as a portal, passing a consumer's inquiry to the dispensary.
+After a dispensary receives the order request from the consumer, the dispensary and the consumer can continue to communicate, adjust items in the request, and handle any stock issues, prior to and while the dispensary processes and fulfills the order. - ^o WM Dispatch.
+Together with Cannveya (described below), WM Dispatch provides logistics and fulfillment software and driver apps, which provide tools that can be used for legally compliant delivery and tracking of product reserved online through WM Orders and real-time routing and tracking of the state-licensed delivery fleet. - ^o WM Dashboard.
+Insights dashboard, which provides data and analytics on user engagement and traffic trends to a client's listing page. - ^o WM Store.
+Orders and menu embed, which allows retailers and brands to import their Weedmaps listing menu or product reservation functionality to their own white-labeled WM Store site or separately owned third party sites in a labor-efficient way to manage their online presence, inventory, and compliance workflows both on weedmaps.com and their separately branded sites.
+While WM Store permits consumers to reserve products, confirmation of product availability, final order entry, order fulfillment and processing of payments all take place outside of the Weedmaps marketplace. - Integrations and APIs.
+A platform of integrations and API tools or bespoke solutioning to integrate a business into the WM Technology ecosystem.
+This creates business efficiencies and improves the accuracy and timeliness of information across Weedmaps, creating a more positive experience for consumers and businesses. - In a limited number of U.S. markets, we offer WM Retail, our retail POS system, which provides inventory management and track-and-trace compliance reporting functionality along with built-in integrations with the listing page product menu and digital product reservation functionality to stream-line workflows, and WM Exchange, our wholesale online exchange, which allows retailers to browse brand catalogs and identify brands to obtain inventory from and brands to manage their customer relationships and wholesale operations..
+We no longer plan to expand the availability of these products into additional states, but instead plan to focus POS-related and B2B-related efforts on our API integrations with third-party POS providers, which we believe make the Weedmaps marketplace more attractive for retailers who use a third party POS. - Additional offerings for subscription clients.
+We offer several add-on and upsell solutions only to paying subscription clients, including: - [°] Featured listings on our weedmaps.com marketplace; and - Promoted deals, which allows retailers to showcase discounts (as is required by applicable law in some jurisdictions) and promotions on products to assist price-conscious consumers.

-- Additional offerings for subscription clients.
-We offer several add-on and upsell solutions only to paying subscription clients, including: - Featured listings on our weedmaps.com marketplace; and - Promoted deals, which allows retailers to showcase discounts (as is required by applicable law in some jurisdictions) and promotions on products to assist price-conscious consumers. - Additional advertising products.
-We also provide several a la carte advertising solutions including banner ads and promotion tile cards on our Weedmaps listings marketplace, as well as banner ads that can be tied to keyword searches.
-These products provide clients with targeted ad solutions in highly visible slots across our digital surfaces.
+Additional a la carte products.